grafana/k6-docs/src/data/markdown/translated-guides/en/03 Using k6 browser/04 Migrating to k6 v0-46.md

 </CodeGroup>

-Previously, users were required to handle the creation and closing of the browser instance using methods like `chromium.launch()` and `chromium.connect()` for creation, and the `browser.close()` method for releasing resources before ending the iteration.
+Previously, users were required to handle the creation and closing of the browser instance using `chromium.launch()` or `chromium.connect()` for creation, and the `browser.close()` method for releasing resources before ending the iteration.
 This repetitive code has been eliminated.

 Now, all that is needed is to specify the browser type within the [scenario options](#scenario-options).
 A browser instance will be automatically created and closed for each iteration by the browser module, streamlining the process.

-This change helps identify the test as a browser test and allows automatic control of the browser's lifecycle.
+This change allows to identify the test as a browser test and provides automatic control of the browser's lifecycle.
 Users no longer need to start or stop the browser manually through the browser API.
 If the `browser.type` option is set in the scenario options, a browser instance will automatically start at the beginning and close at the end of each test iteration.

 ## Opening a new page

 You can open a new page by using the imported [browser](/javascript-api/k6-experimental/browser/#browser-module-api) object's [browser.newPage()](/javascript-api/k6-experimental/browser/newpage) method.
-You can still using the [Page](/javascript-api/k6-experimental/browser/page/) object as before.
+You can still use the [Page](/javascript-api/k6-experimental/browser/page/) object as before.

 <CodeGroup labels={["After"]} lineNumbers={[true]}>